Sunday, April 17, 2022

 Red meat can have great benefits for your health, but only if you consider it an occasional treat and not the base of a daily diet.
 Red meat contains saturated fat and different studies have shown that processed red meat, such as bacon, ham or hot dogs, increases the risk of cardiovascular disease and colorectal cancer.
 Nutritionists suggest that our diet should contain less than 10% animal products.
 Of course, having a steak a few times a month is perfectly fine, but the danger comes when you are eating meat two or three times a day.

-We understand that sometimes it can be really hard to explain to your doctor, face-to-face, what you are experiencing, hence our aim is to encourage you to talk to us online or through the phone.
-Delaying the medical check-up, self-diagnosing, self- treating or ignoring the symptoms can be really harmful for your health and there is no reason why to do it; our pharmacist and doctor are here for you, regardless of your enquiry.
+We understand that sometimes it can be really hard to explain to your doctor, face-to-face, what you are experiencing, hence we aim to encourage you to talk to us online or through the phone.
+Delaying the medical check-up, self-diagnosing, self-treating or ignoring the symptoms can be harmful to your health and there is no reason why to do it; our pharmacist and doctor are here for you, regardless of your enquiry.